esyede/rakit/packages/docs/data/strings.md

 ### Str::replace_last()

-This method replaces the last occurrence of the value in the string:
+Replaces the last occurrence of the value in the string:

 ```php
 $replaced = Str::replace_last('the', 'a', 'the quick brown fox jumps over the lazy dog');